Science at Pomphlett

 Teachers find opportunities to develop children’s understanding of their surroundings by accessing outdoor learning.
 Trips, both local and further afield, and visitors complement and broaden the curriculum.
 These are purposeful and link with the knowledge being taught in class.
 Regular events, such as Science Week provide children with the opportunity to become fully immersed in their science learning.
 Extra-curricular activities such as ‘First Lego League Challenge,’ provide a fantastic opportunity for children to apply their learning in a variety of contexts.

-Our science provision at Pomphlett will allow children to build, remember and connect together their knowledge and skills, resulting in motivated learners with sound scientific understanding, who believe they are scientists and are proud of their achievements.
+They will leave Pomphlett able to build, remember and connect together their knowledge and skills, resulting in motivated learners with sound scientific understanding, who believe they are scientists and are proud of their achievements.